Big7asty/make_my_life_easier_scripts/README.md

 # ap_sync_assist

 Allows for quick check of your wireless attack card's channel when in monitor mode, or a quick scan of in range access points when in managed mode.
 Compatable with AWUS036NHA Alfa card.
 Works best when copied to /usr/local/bin after making executable.
+Built to compliment Aicrack-ng suite usage.

 # Mon-up